cfrg/draft-irtf-cfrg-randomness-improvements/draft-sullivan-cfrg-randomness-improvements.md

 in anticipation of future randomness requests.
 This is possible since the construction depends solely upon the CSPRNG output and private key.

-Sig(sk, tag) MUST NOT be exposed used or exposed beyond its role in this computation.
+Sig(sk, tag) MUST NOT be used or exposed beyond its role in this computation.
 Moreover, Sig SHOULD be a deterministic signature function, e.g., deterministic ECDSA {{RFC6979}}.

 # Tag Generation {#sec:tag-gen}